Skip to main content

 • Offline Capability: No — requires an active connection

-• Plan Required: No plan restrictions for core settings.
-Premiums and Holidays require the Performance Plan.
+• Plan Required: All plans for core settings; Premiums and Holidays require the Performance Plan

 • Role Required: Account Administrator only